You Think Washington Is Dysfunctional? Look at Your State Capital

 Sticking with that threat to democracy here.
 Now that some of these state legislatures’ imaginations have been captured by President Trump’s Big Lie and Jan.
 6., I really wonder why we might even bother voting in 2024 if we know how this is going to play out in statehouses.

 The Big Lie wasn’t the beginning.
-The Big Lie is one more excuse for what they’ve been doing.
+The Big Lie is one more excuse for what [Republicans] have been doing.
 If you look at 2010, they found every reason that they lost in 2008 and they tried to change the rules to correct for why they lost.
 And that’s what they’re doing in 2021.
 In Ohio, it was early voters, young voters, Black voters, and they want to do whatever they can to destroy that coalition.

 What they’re doing in statehouses actually has more impact than what happened on Jan.
 6. There were some statehouse members participating in Jan.
 6 and there are others that are part of Stop the Steal, but it’s the work they’re doing as officeholders back in their state capitals that’s actually more dangerous than anything they were doing that day.